harshithjv/OpenCoolPrompt/README.md

 Uses of this application:
 -------
-(1)For programmers this app. serves as the quick access to any directories where is not registered in PATH variable so that can run executables found in that path.
+* For programmers this app. serves as the quick access to any directories where is not registered in PATH variable so that can run executables found in that path.
 Good example is Cobol-85 Standard compiler which cannot be run even with PATH variable outside its own directory.

-(2) For other user this app. can be used for multitude of tasks such as convert audio formats through command-line tools, copying,deleting files within the selected directories, etc. .
+* For other user this app. can be used for multitude of tasks such as convert audio formats through command-line tools, copying, deleting files within the selected directories, etc ...

 By Harshith J.V.

 harshithjv@yahoo.co.in

 hjv1986@gmail.com